kait-al/Microbiome_SOPs/Amplicon_SOPs/trimming_counts_tables.md

-# Pruning and manipulating your counts tables
+# Pruning and filtering your counts tables
 #### This was adapted from [this very helpful tutorial](https://github.com/jmmack/16S/blob/master/manipulating_counts_table.md) by Jean Macklaim.

 Here are some examples on how to filter and inspect your data.
 Inspect your dataset often!!
 Make sure it looks right after you manipulate it and before you proceed.